 The government has introduced various laws and acts, and it is necessary for every industry to follow these regulations.
 According to the Safety Act every industry has to recruit Safety Officers, whose job is to primarily ensure safety of workers and other personnel in the industry.

-At present there is a large number of career opportunities available in the field of Safety India and abroad.
+At present there is a large number of career opportunities available in the field of Industrial Safety in India and abroad.

 This course will also prove useful to those who are already working in an industry and wish to enhance their career prospects or move into safety related areas.
 With experience, one may be able to provide consultancy to various small scale industries, as well as train the workers in good practices.
 The course will also help the candidates learn what measures should be taken in case of any accident, and the liability of the industry towards the personnel who meet with accident.

 Introduction to Safety, Principles of accident prevention, Physical, Physiological and Psychological factors, Safety organization, Safety program & education and training, employee participation, Plant Safety rules and procedure.

 Safeguarding of machines, Material Handling and Storage, Plant housekeeping, Lighting , Ventilation and heat control, Fire hazards and control, Personal protective equipment, Electrical hazards, Working at heights and prevention of fall of persons, Hand tools and portable power tools.

 Plant safety inspection, safety sampling & surveys, job safety analysis, loss control and damage control, system safety, product safety, permit to work systems, safety tag systems, accident investigation, reporting and analysis etc., Methods of collecting and tabulating data and keeping record.